visionistStudios/eastergame/README.md

 The game is live at: https://visioniststudios.github.io/eastergame/!

 Note: This game is a Work In Progress.
-There are currently 17 Easter Eggs, but we are adding more, so stay tuned!
+There are currently 20ish Easter Eggs, but we are adding more, so stay tuned!

-Note 2: This main branch of this game is officially on hiatus until later in the summer, when we will be hopefully less busy.
-Thank you for understanding.
-XD or we are just lazy :P
+Note 2: School has resumed, and we will be updating this game again.
+This README will not be very well maintained though.

 # Things to Know
 Saving: